Home / Europe / Spain / Arroz del Senyoret (Gentleman's Rice)

 • Seafood that smells or tastes bad

-Strong indication of spoilage; do not eat.
+Strong indication of spoilage; best to avoid consumption.

 • Dishes served lukewarm